nesi/research-developer-cloud/docs/user-guides/launch-and-mange-instances/launch-an-instance-from-a-volume.md

 - volume
 position: 2
 title: Launch an Instance from a volume
-vote_count: 1
-vote_sum: 1
 ---

 !!! note
     The openstack CLI will need to be setup to interact with the FlexiHPC system.
-Please read [Setting up your CLI environment](../setting-up-your-CLI-environment/setting-up-your-cli-environment.md) to interact with FlexiHPC to get started.
+Please read [Setting up your CLI environment](../setting-up-your-CLI-environment/index.md) to interact with FlexiHPC to get started.

 You can create a volume from an existing image, volume, or snapshot.
 This procedure shows you how to create a volume from an image, and use the volume to boot an instance.